 Pete Seeger's sweet voice was, among other things, a clear, articulate, consistently outspoken one for workers' rights.
 In honor of Seeger's legacy of activism, we reached out to longtime community activist and LaborFest co-founder Steve Zeltzer to hear about what he meant to the labor movement in the Bay Area and beyond.Read more »

-Locals Only is our weekly shout-out to the musicians who call the Bay Area home.
-Each week we spotlight an artist/band/music-maker with an upcoming show, album release, or general good news to share.To be considered, email firstname.lastname@example.org.
+Locals Only is our shout-out to the musicians who call the Bay Area home — a chance to spotlight an artist/band/music-maker with an upcoming show, album release, or general good news to share.To be considered, email firstname.lastname@example.org.

 With all the CDs that come across my desk, the American Professionals' latest, We Make It Our Business, caught my attention for a rather weird reason — it looked incredibly boring.
 At first glance, it seemed like a software or PR company had accidentally sent me some sort of business portfolio in disc form.
 Upon further review (i.e., actually reading the accompanying materials and listening to the music...this is why they pay me the big bucks) I realized it was anything but.
 Read more »